LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 The intention is progressive and seemingly a Good Thing - after all, unless you are a patent troll who wants more pointless patent litigation?
-However the effect is that the Apache 2.0 license brings with it the requirement to check for patent issues in any code it is connected to, and to understand whether the company paying for the work that includes LumoSQL actually does want to take software patent action in court.
+However the effect is that the Apache 2.0 license brings with it the requirement to check for patent issues in any code it is connected to.
+It also is possible that the company using LumoSQL actually does want the liberty to take software patent action in court.
+So whether by the risk or the constraint, Apache 2.0 brings with it significant change compared to SQLite.

 MIT has only a patent grant, not retaliation.
-That is why LumoSQL does not use the high-quality Apache 2.0 license.
+That is why LumoSQL does not use the Apache 2.0 license.

 # In Detail: the SQLite Public Domain Licensing Problem